istSOS/istsos3/README.md

 # istSOS3

+## Status

+istSOS3 is currently not supported and its advancement not foreseen. see istSOS2 is for the current supported version

+## Description

 In this repository you can find the istSOS3 Python3 module.
 By following the instruction you will be able to run and use the core of istSOS3 on your machine.